JakeHukari/DuckyPi/README.md

 2. Plug the DUCKYPI USB drive into the target computer.
 3. Wait

+# Harvest Process
-Upon boot, after the 5 second countdown (unless Safe Mode is enabled), the HackyPi will begin harvesting.
+1. Upon boot, after the 5 second countdown (unless Safe Mode is enabled), the HackyPi will begin harvesting.

-The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge) from the target computer.
+2. The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge) from the target computer.

-The HackyPi will compress all harvested data into a zip file & copy it to your `DUCKYPI` USB drive.
+3. The HackyPi will compress all harvested data into a zip file & copy it to your `DUCKYPI` USB drive.

-The HackyPi will then delete the harvested data from the system.
+4. The HackyPi will then delete the harvested data from the system.
 It will only remain on your `DUCKYPI` USB drive.

 # Loot Retrieval
 Once harvest is complete there will be a compressed, date & time stamped, Loot folder on your `DUCKYPI` USB drive.